telerik/kendo-themes/packages/bootstrap/README.md

 1. Run the `npm install` command to install the build dependencies.
 1. Run the `npm run build` command to build the CSS.

-## Custom builds
+## Custom Builds

 The handling of all variables happens in the [`_bootstrap-map.scss`](src/_bootstrap-map.scss) file.
 It loads the Bootstrap variables from the default location.
 For example, `node_modules/bootstrap/scss/_variables.scss`.

-If you have a customized version of Bootstrap, specify the location in `_bootstrap-map.scss`.
-Then, build as usual.
+If you have a customized version of Bootstrap:

+1. Specify the location in `_bootstrap-map.scss`.
+1. Build as usual.

 ## Troubleshooting